 Areas of Focus & Objectives

-Priorities of Disability Rights New Jersey
+Goals and Priorities of Disability Rights New Jersey

 Protection and advocacy program goals and priorities ensure that the needs of the most vulnerable populations are served and the most critical, far-reaching issues are addressed.
 Goals and priorities also assist Disability Rights NJ as it faces a demand for representation that often exceeds the resources of the P&A system.